LackOfMorals/lackofmorals.github.io/_posts/2024-10-16-token-query-api.md

 ## Closing remarks

 This is a really basic example of using SSO for seamless authentication between two different applications.
 There's more to do;  improve security by using SSL with Neo4j ( a blog post for another day ),  avoid jumping over to Okta for entering credentials, use Neo4j JS driver with the token instead of the Query API , the GraphQL library and a whole bunch of other things .

+The next blog post will go into more detail about how the web app works with the Query API & SSO

 Laters